LouisCAD/Splitties/modules/views-dsl/README.md

 * Reliable
 * Flexible

-That's 7 key considerations, which are all necessary to make a great library.
+That's 7 key considerations, which we believe are all necessary to make a great library.

 ## Introduction